Maximal dispersion of adaptive random walks

-In this manuscript, we propose an adaptive random walk (ARW) that locally updates its stepping rule based on the structure of the explored network.
-Without requiring any prior knowledge of the whole topology, the ARW outperforms the MERW, as it is maximally dispersive on every portion of the network visited and not only on the whole graph.
-Via a bridge between large deviation theory and network science, a MERW can be seen as a rare event of an URW.
-We hence exploit this to construct the ARW as a single-trajectory rare-event sampling algorithm~\cite{Coghi2021} that only makes use of local information available to adapt itself---changing its transition probabilities step by step---in order to best spread on the network.
-As mentioned, our framework heavily builds on large deviations, not only as a theory to understand and predict the appearance of rare events, but also as a designing tool of the ARW.
-In the following we show that, while the random walks move and discover the underlying network, the ARW has an entropy production rate closer to the maximal one on the visited portion of the graph if compared with an URW and a MERW.
-Moreover, when the network is fully explored, the ARW and the MERW have similar mixing properties and, in the thermodynamic limit, they become the same process.
+In this Letter, we solve this longstanding problem by proposing \deletetext{we propose}an adaptive random walk (ARW) that \textit{locally} updates its stepping rule based on the structure of the explored network.
+Without requiring any prior knowledge of the whole topology, \deletetext{the}ARW outperforms \deletetext{the}MERW, as it is maximally dispersive on every portion of the network visited and not only on the whole graph.
+Via a bridge between large deviation theory and network science, \deletetext{a}MERW can be seen as a rare event of \deletetext{an}URW.
+We \deletetext{hence} exploit this to construct \deletetext{the}ARW as a single-trajectory rare-event sampling algorithm~\cite{Coghi2021,Coghi2022} that only makes use of local information available to adapt itself---changing its transition probabilities step by step---in order to best spread on the network.
+Shaping the random walk by only gathering local information is an outstanding property that makes ARW the only sensible choice for optimising the spreading on networks with time-varying topology and on heterogeneous networks.
+Indeed, imagine to have a network composed by two main modules, connected to each other and topologically very different. \deletetext{A}MERW initialised on one of the modules is not able to maximise dispersion while exploring it as its stepping rules are based on the `averaged' structure of the whole network.
+On the contrary, ARW is optimally dispersive in every exploration phase.
+In the following, this is made evident by showing that\deletetext{ We show that, while the random walks move and discover the underlying network,} \deletetext{the}ARW has an entropy production rate closer to the maximal one on the visited portion of the graph if compared with \deletetext{an}URW and \deletetext{a}MERW.
+Moreover, when the network is fully explored, \deletetext{the}ARW and \deletetext{the}MERW have similar mixing properties and, in the thermodynamic limit, they become the same\deletetext{ process}.